karatelabs/karate/README.md

 * You can use the returned `KarateStats` to check if any scenarios failed.
 * The first argument can be any class that marks the 'root package' in which `*.feature` files will be looked for, and sub-directories will be also scanned.
 As shown above you would typically refer to the enclosing test-class itself.
 * The second argument is the number of threads to use.
-* JUnit XML reports will be generated in the path you specify as the third parameter, and you can easily configure your CI to look for these files after a build (for e.g. in `**/*.xml` or `**/surefire-reports/*.xml`).
+* [JUnit XML](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin) reports will be generated in the path you specify as the third parameter, and you can easily configure your CI to look for these files after a build (for e.g. in `**/*.xml` or `**/surefire-reports/*.xml`).
 This argument is optional and will default to `target/surefire-reports`.
+* [Cucumber JSON reports](https://relishapp.com/cucumber/cucumber/docs/formatters/json-output-formatter) will be generated side-by-side with the JUnit XML reports and with the same name, except that the extension will be `.json` instead of `.xml`.
 * No other reports will be generated.
 If you specify a `plugin` option via the `@CucumberOptions` annotation, or the command-line, or the 'maven-surefire-plugin' `<systemProperties>` - it will be ignored.
 * But all other options passed to `@CucumberOptions` would work as expected, provided you point the `CucumberRunner` to the annotated class as the first argument.
 Note that in this example, any `*.feature` file tagged as `@ignore` will be skipped.
 * For convenience, some stats are logged to the console when execution completes, which should look something like this: